tillarnold/duckface/README.md

 ## duckface

-There are two important functions in duckface.
+There are two important functions in duckface:
+`hasFunctions` and `ensureHasFunctions`.

 ### duckface.hasFunctions(object, functions)